Mr-Eke/DueBoard/README.md

             api_key: 'Your_API_Key'
         }
         ```
-Go live and open your browser on ```http://localhost:5500``` since port 5500 is the redirect URL in the Google Cloud Console for OAuth.
-Then follow the instructions displayed on the app.
+Go to your Google auth platform for your project, under "OAuth 2.0 Client IDs" click your app client and input your localhost port, e.g. (`localhost:5500`) in the redirect URL for "Authorised JavaScript origins."
+Then go live, open your browser in the set port and follow the instructions displayed on the app.
 ## Deployment
 I deployed **DueBoard** on two Amazon EC2 web servers (web-01 and web-02) that serve the application via NGINX.
-I also have a load balancer server (lb-01) mapped to the domain www.chiagoziem.tech via A record which I configured to distributes traffic evenly across web-01 and web-02 using HAProxy.
+I also have a load balancer server (lb-01) mapped to the domain www.chiagoziem.tech via A record, which I configured to distribute traffic evenly across web-01 and web-02 using HAProxy.
 ### Web Servers Setup
 - **NGINX Configuration on web-01 and web-02:**
   - Copied my application files into the home directory of both servers `scp DueBoard/* ubuntu@3.93.240.46:~/`, created my application directory `sudo mkdir -p /var/www/dueboard`, moved the application files into the directory, configured the below server block for my app with the location block for DeuBoard application server pointing to the app directory, saved my configuration and restarted nginx `sudo service nginx restart`